-Fresh, sweet, creamy and slightly spicy — you won’t believe how utterly delicious a combination of mango, avocado and pesto is!
+Fresh, sweet, creamy and slightly spicy — you won’t believe how utterly delicious this Mango Avocado Pesto Stack Recipe is!
+Made with Keitt Mangoes, it’s beautiful and the combination of flavors and textures are out of this world.
 When my 10-year-old son saw this creation he asked if I could really call it a recipe.
 He said, “You just layered a few things into a stack.
 I could do that.”

 Um . . . . just?
 Yep, I layered few beautiful colors, textures and flavors into a gorgeous stack.
 And I also spread pesto — and not just any pesto — between each slice of fruit.